tastejs/todomvc/labs/architecture-examples/dart/readme.md

 A TodoMVC sample built with Dart.
 It does not use a MVC framework - it's a Vanilla Dart sample.

-Dart targets the development of modern and large scale web apps.
+Dart firstly targets the development of modern and large scale browser-side web apps.
 It's an object oriented language with a C-style syntax.

 ## Run